liclac/liclac.eu/content/bee-movie.md

 Move out!

-Our only chance is if l do what I'd do,
+Our only chance is if I do what I'd do,

 you copy me
 with the wings of the plane!